 Skip to content

-Inflation is up a little in June (year over year) compared to May, with it settling at 2.2% year over year.
+Inflation is up slightly in June (year-over-year) compared to May, settling at 2.2%.
 Where did the biggest price jumps take place?
-You can’t guess?
+Can’t you guess?

 • Housing and Accommodation is up a whopping 4.9% (year over year)